mkindl/NIEM.github.io/technical/domain-tech-guide/basics.md

 ### 5.5 Conformance and quality assurance

-- General and specific confomance
+- General and specific conformance
 - Verification (who, what, how, when, etc.)

 ----